evkx/evkx.github.io/content/models/chevrolet/silverado_ev/silverado_ev_srt/_index.md

 ### Onboard Charger

-The  onboard charger supports up to 19.2 kW for Level 1 and Level 2 AC charging.
+The standard onboard charger supports up to 19.2 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 11 hours and 11 minutes using a home charging setup.

 {{< sitefiguresized thumb="models/chevrolet/silverado_ev/silverado_ev_srt/charging_1_st.jpg" title="Chevrolet Silverado EV SRT" width="3000" height="1728"  >}}